nadarvijay/netflixGPT/README.md

         Google Cloud Console -> APIs & Services -> enable api and wait for 2 minutes

     - Add env variables as well inside github repo secret key, they will be injected during the build time

+# End to End Testing using Cypress
+    - Install cypress : npm install cypress --save-dev

+    - Open Cypress app : npx cypress open
+        This will open the cypress app from which select end to end testing -> Chrome -> this will open the chrome browser After that select the cypress to automatically set up the scafold folder structure.
+            This will create the folder cypress
+            Inside cypress -> We will write all our test suites inside e2e folder.

+    - After installation of cypress and folder creation lets start writing the test suites

+    - After writing the test suites we have 2 options to run the test suites
+        1. Run the test suit in terminal itself : npx cypress run for headed use : npx cypress run --headed (this will open theh browser)
+        2. Run the test in cypress app npx cypress open -> select the spec folder to run test